-It is sometimes hard to explain to someone who hasn’t eaten it just what makes a good Chicago style pizza.
-Most people just think that it’s any style of deep dish pizza.
+It is sometimes hard to explain to someone who hasn’t eaten it just what makes a good Chicago-style pizza.
+Most people just think that it’s any style of deep-dish pizza.
 But real Chicago pizza can be so much more.

 Another difference is a deep dish is usually cooked in a skillet.
-But the best cookware to use for a stuffed pizza is either a very large pan, like a big pizza pan with a high lip or a large casserole like a 9 x 13-inch dish.
+But the best cookware to use for a stuffed pizza is either a very large pan, like a big pizza pan with a high lip, or a large casserole like a 9 x 13-inch dish.
 You might think that would make the corners overcooked.
 But the amount of stuffing keeps them from cooking faster than the rest of the pizza.

 And finally, we have to talk about what goes into the stuffing.
 The big difference is the order in which you must layer the goodies.
 A regular pizza has the tomato sauce on the bottom and the cheese on top.
 But you can’t do that to a stuffed pizza because the cheese would burn.
 So, you put the cheese on the bottom layer, right on top of the crust dough.
-Then you add the other things you like on your pizza, like sausage, mushrooms, pepperoni or other vegetables.
+Then you add the other things you like to your pizza, like sausage, mushrooms, pepperoni, or other vegetables.
 Then a top crust and top the whole thing off with a solid layer of tomato sauce, making sure it goes all the way to the edge of the dough around the sides.

 You start with a homemade pizza crust dough.
 In a small bowl, dissolve 2 teaspoons sugar in 1 cup warm water; in a separate small bowl combine one teaspoon active dry yeast, 1/2 cup flour, and 1/2 cup warm water.
 Mix together and let rest in the bowl for about 20 minutes, until foamy.